thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 ## In Summary

-The teachings of Jesus Christ are a profound synthesis of spiritual depth and faith in God; ethical rigor and compassionate outreach.
-At their core is a call to love - God above all and one's neighbor as oneself.
+The teachings of Jesus Christ are a profound synthesis of spiritual depth and faith in God; ethical rigour and compassionate outreach.
+At their core is a call to love - God above all and one's neighbour as oneself.
 They challenge individuals to transform their inner life, serve others and trust in God's grace.

 Though delivered over 2000 years ago, Jesus words continue to resonate globally because they have life